Assistant Professor of Communication Studies

-- Unofficial copies of transcripts; official transcripts required at time of hire
+5. Unofficial copies of graduate-level transcripts (Master’s and/or PhD); official transcripts required at time of hire

-First consideration will be given to application received by November 18, 2018.
+First consideration will be given to applications received by December 13, 2019.
 The position will remain open until filled.

 It is the policy of UW-Stout to provide reasonable accommodations to qualified applicants with disabilities.
 If you need assistance, or accommodation in applying because of a disability, please contact us using the information below.
 Employment opportunities will not be denied because of the need to make reasonable accommodations for a qualified individual's disability.

 For questions regarding this position or recruitment, please contact: